Email Communication Security: A Summary of Data Encryption Techniques

 Email Encryption FAQs

-4. Answer: Asymmetric cryptography uses a pair of keys for encryption and decryption—a public key to encrypt the data and a private key to decrypt it, ensuring secure key exchange and data privacy.
+4. To ensure safe key exchange and data privacy, asymmetric cryptography employs a pair of keys for encryption and decryption: a public key for data encryption and a private key for data decryption.

-10. Answer: Homomorphic encryption is a form of encryption that allows computations to be carried out on ciphertext, producing an encrypted result that, when decrypted, matches the result of operations performed on the plaintext.
+10. A type of encryption known as homomorphic encryption enables calculations to be done on ciphertext, yielding an encrypted result that, upon decryption, corresponds to the outcome of operations carried out on the plaintext.